lys1995/ME13_InterScool_GetReadyForSchool/README.md

 # InterScool
-InterScool is designed by Team TeachnolOZY aimming to help internal students who are takeing English Language Intensive Course(ELICOS) in Australia.
+InterScool is designed by Team TeachnolOZY aimming to help international students who are takeing English Language Intensive Course(ELICOS) in Australia.

 ## Table of contents
 * [Project Details](#project)